loggie-io/docs/README.md

 docker run --rm -it -p 8000:8000 -v ${PWD}:/docs squidfunk/mkdocs-material
 ```

-Point your browser to localhost:8000 and you should see the webside.
+Point your browser to localhost:8000 and you should see the website.